 There are also effects that don’t fall neatly into these categories (case in point: tremolo is a modulation effect, but it modulates the main volume, so it might as well fall into the ”gain” category.
 But in amps with tremolo built in, it sits dead last – even after reverb…).
 We’ll cover those later, but for now let’s concentrate on the basics.

-Let’s assume you have a distortion pedal, a delay, a chorus and a wah.
-The distortion and wah belongs to the ”gain/filter” category, so those two would normally go first (closest to the guitar).
-By far, the most common practice is to place the wah first, then distortion.
+Let’s assume you have an overdrive pedal, a delay, a chorus and a wah.
+The wah and overdrive belongs to the ”gain/filter” category, so those two would normally go first (closest to the guitar).
+By far, the most common practice is to place the wah first, then distortion/overdrive.
 This makes the wah change the tone of the guitar, which is then distorted.
 Some like wah after distortion, in which case the wah will change the tone of the distortion, which makes the wah effect much more pronounced.
 Try it both ways, if you want.

 The chorus would then go after distortion, and then the delay.
 The reasoning is the same here – the chorus is added on top of the distorted signal, and the distorted signal with chorus is then fed into the delay.
-This means we’ll end up with something like the pedalboard on the right.
+This means we’ll end up with something like the pedalboard above.

 Adding more stuff